-It is that time of year when parents are thinking about getting their children ready for going back to school.
-There are lots of ways that you can help your child to prepare – Here are some helpful tips and hints to guide you.
+It is that time of year when parents are thinking about getting their children ready for starting school.
+There are lots of ways that you can help your child to prepare – here are some helpful tips and hints to guide you.

 First and foremost, plenty of sleep is important to your child’s mental, emotional and physical development.
 A good bedtime schedule will help your child to be more alert and able to learn during the day.
 Perhaps encourage a bedtime ritual for your child by giving them a nice warm bath and a bedtime story.
 This will help to train your child’s brain and body clock into these routines.
 The bedtime story also really helps to instill a love of books and imagination for your child.